 You’ll also need to decide if you plan to buy the car new or used.
 If you are on a tight budget, a used car may be a more affordable option .
 Something to remember is that a car is a depreciating asset —it typically loses around 20% of its value within the first year .

 Before you consider buying, consider test driving a few options.
 Buying a car is a big purchase, so take your time if you’re able to.
 It can be worth trying the car out on a few different types of roads so you can see how it drives in different settings.

 It can be easy to feel pressure to make a purchase after a test-drive, but it is a standard part of the car buying process .
 The salesperson will likely be interested in making the sale , but there’s no reason you need to decide on the car immediately after the test-drive.
 One option is to tell the salesperson at the beginning of the drive know that you’re still researching options and don’t plan to buy during this visit.

 Being Prepared to Walk Away

 When buying a car, you may have to negotiate.
 Haggling can be an acquired skill, but if you’ve done the research and know exactly how much the car is worth, you can dust off your negotiating skills and try using them to work out a deal you’d be happy to accept.
 If negotiations aren’t going well, being prepared to walk away may help.

 Saving For Your New Car

 As you are saving for the purchase, consider a cash management account that works hard for you.
-SoFi Money® has no account fees and you can use any ATM in the world that accepts Mastercard (subject to change).
+SoFi Money® has no account fees and withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change).

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .
 Neither SoFi nor its affiliates is a bank.